Music of Portugal: Singers of Portuguese descent

 There are several popular musicians of Portuguese descent.
 Luso-francofonic artists include Linda de Suza (Portuguese born and later an immigrant in France) and Marie Myriam, winner of the Eurovision Song Contest in 1977.
 Nelly Furtado reflected some of her Portuguese origins, especially in lesser-known songs in her first albums (songs like "Scared" sung by Furtado in English and Portuguese, "Nas Horas do Dia" and "Força").
 Portugal-born Nuno Bettencourt's heritage is also reflected in the title of Extreme's 2008 album Saudades de Rock.
 Steve Perry, former lead singer of rock group Journey is American of Portuguese ancestry, as is Aerosmith's Joe Perry (both their original paternal family names being Pereira).
 The lead singer from Jamiroquai, Jay Kay has Portuguese descent through his father.
 Ana da Silva, a founding member of the cult post-punk band The Raincoats is also of Portuguese origin.
 Also Mia Rose, which has collaborations with Portuguese artists and even songs in the Portuguese language, was a juror at The Voice Portugal.
-Others include Katy Perry, Shawn Mendes, Mishlawi and DEV and Carlos Melo.
+Others include Katy Perry, Shawn Mendes, Mishlawi and DEV.